-Everald was a Founding Director of National Seniors Australia.
-He served on its Board of Directors for 35 years and was Chairman for 25 years, retiring in 2010 when he took up a new role as Chairman of the Australian Government’s Advisory Panel on Positive Ageing for three years.
+Everald was a Founding Director of National Seniors Australia in 1976.
+He served on its Board of Directors for 35 years, 25 of them as Chairman.
+He then took up a new role as Chairman of the Federal Government’s Advisory Panel on Positive Ageing and served a three year term.

-Everald is Chairman of the Everald Compton Charitable Trust, an Elder of the Uniting Church, Chairman of ACTS which is a Uniting Church Charity helping people in needy circumstances, and an Honorary Senior Fellow of the University of the Sunshine Coast.
+Everald is Chairman of the Everald Compton Charitable Trust, and the longest serving Elder of the Uniting Church in Australia (61 years).
+He serves also as Chair of ACTS which is a Uniting Church Charity that forms partnerships with people who are in needy circumstances.

 He is a Certified Practicing Accountant, a Certified Practicing Marketer and author of THE MAN ON THE TWENTY DOLLAR NOTES, a best selling book on the life of Flynn of the Inland which can be purchased on this website.
 His next book, DINNER WITH THE FOUNDING FATHERS will be published at Easter, 2020.